Thanks for visiting our website. We want to give you some free advice to achieve high building standards for your home.

 Please consider the use of counter battens.
 They ensure a proper roof ventilation and prevent structural damages caused by moisture.

 By having counter battens installed, you don´t need a ventilation layer between the breathable membrane and your rafter insulation.
 That means you can use thicker insulation to get better u-values and less cooling of the insulation through air infiltration.

-Slates and Roof Tiles are never 100% weather proof.
-Your breathable membrane protects your roof structure against wind and driving rain.
+Slates and Roof Tiles are never 100% weather proof, neither against driving rain nor against draughts.
+Your breathable membrane is your protection layer against these elements.

 To prevent damages on the inside of your roof window, the right construction of the reveal is important.

 When you build the reveal the wrong way, parts of your window won´t get heated and well ventilated in the winter and you´ll get soon or later condensation and mould in the corners.

 It´s a personal preference what type of window you select, but keep it mind that your decision should be made on more facts than the aesthetic.
 The most tightest window is always a tilt-and-turn window, because it has an all-round locking mechanism for the opening sash.
 Due to the opening to the inside, the sash is also more protected against weather in comparison to casement windows.